krishna-waidande/krishna-waidande.github.io/GitCommands.md

 > Clonning directory means sinking our local repository(folder) with remote repository(your git repository).

-now on teminal just type a command.
+now on teminal just before typing a command just go on your github page and copy the url.